 "We encourage you to call whenever you're feeling sad, angry, discouraged or overwhelmed," notes Prom.
 "Sometimes a sympathetic ear, a change in perspective or tips on how to meet a life challenge more effectively can help people resolve issues that might lead to depression."

-At the VITAL WorkLife website, you'll find hundreds of helpful articles and links to resources, including the following articles on depression:
+On the VITAL WorkLife member website, you'll find hundreds of helpful articles and links to resources, including the following articles on depression:

 - Dealing With Depression: Self-Help and Coping Tips (4-part series)

 - Depression and Anxiety: Exercise Eases Symptoms